Pleurisy affects the lining between the lungs and chest wall.

 Since many cases are mild and resolve themselves without treatment, it is hard to estimate how many people contract pleurisy worldwide.

 Some famous people with experience of pleurisy are Benjamin Franklin, Mahatma Gandhi, Elvis Presley, Ringo Starr, and Judy Garland.

 Here are some key points about pleurisy.
-More detail and supporting information is in the main article.
+More information is in the main article.

-- Since the invention of antibiotics, pleurisy has become much rarer
+- Since the invention of antibiotics, pleurisy has become rarer.

 What is pleurisy?